JayWood/the-seo-framework/readme.txt

 * TODO Added: Removal commas if the excerpt ends with one in the description.
 * TODO Added: Extra compatibility for when the theme is doing it wrong, yet the Title Fix plugin has been used.
 * Added: Article Modified Time now also works for WooCommerce.
 TODO test and compare
+* TODO Added: Headway compatibility.
+Done by removing of the SEO features and their output to prevent SEO conflict when filters are used.
+* TODO Added: Yandex pinging support.
+* TODO Added: Double Title SEO Bar check (will appear red).
+This will make sure that you can see where the copy of SEO data went wrong.
+* TODO Added: The SEO Bar now also checks for global category and tag indexing options.
+* Changed: To eliminate confusion, when your pages aren't globally indexed because of WordPress visibility settings, the color of the SEO Bar section is red now instead of blue.
 * Updated: Several sentences to have a better English structure to what they do.
 * TODO Updated: .POT translation file.
 * Reworked: URL generation.